-The Hsuehshan Tunnel is a 12.9-km long tunnel that penetrates through the Hsuehshan Range.
+The Hsuehshan Tunnel is a 12.9km long tunnel that penetrates through the Hsuehshan Range.
 The deepest overburden is as much as 720 m.
 Geological conditions along the tunnel alignment are very complicated.
 Rock formations traversed by the tunnel are highly fractured and contain huge reserve of groundwater, rendering engineering operation a very difficult task.
 Since commencement of construction in 1991, there had been many serious accidents resulting in much delay to the projected progress.
-Under great effort from all concerned, these seemingly insurmountable difficulties were overcome, and the pilot tunnel will be broken through in September 2003, and construction of the two main tunnels will be concluded in 2004.
-In the present paper, the original design principles and issues of emphasises are presented together with considerations and recommendations.
+Under great effort from all concerned, these seemingly insurmountable difficulties were overcome, and the pilot tunnel was broken through on October 2003, and construction of the two main tunnels will be concluded at the end of 2005.
+In this paper, the original design principles and issues of emphasises are presented together with considerations and recommendations.
 It is hoped that this short paper will serve as reference to similar major infrastructural projects in the future.

-1. INTRODUCTION
+1.INTRODUCTION

 In consideration on development of the eastern Taiwan Lanyan plains, and in turn, for faster development of eastern Taiwan, it is mandatory that the distance between Taipei and the Lanyan Plain be effectively reduced.
 Construction of an expressway linking Taipei and the eastern Taiwan area was deemed the sole solution to this social-economic issue.
 The Taipei-Ilan Expressway thus was proposed and became a prime government policy.
 The alignment of the Taipei-Ilan expressway at the eastern end starts from metropolitan Taipei, and runs in a due southeast direction to the towns of Shihting and Pinglin, from Pinglin a series of long tunnels are used to penetrate through the Hsuehshan Range.
 Upon leaving the Hsuehshan Range at Toucheng, the expressway runs on the Lanyan plain to Ilan, the ultimate destiny of the 31-kilometer long expressway.
-Five tunnels of various lengths are located along the expressway; the culminated total length of these tunnels is

-20.1 km.
-All tunnels are twin-tube two-direction in design.
+Five tunnels of various lengths are located along the expressway; the culminated total length of these tunnels is 20.1 km.
+All tunnels are twin-tube twodirection in design.
 The Hsuehshan tunnel that cuts through the northern branch of the Hsuehshan Range is 12.9 km long, and constitutes the critical-path item to the entire expressway project.
 A tunnel boring machine (TBM) was specially brought into Taiwan for the first time to undertake tunnel driving in this unique, but highly challenging engineering project.

 During investigation, state-of-the-art techniques were employed, so as to achieve the most reliable results.
 These investigations included remote sensing and aerial photo interpretation for geological reconnaissance works; hydraulic fracturing for measuring in-situ stresses.
-For high speed TBM boring, lining and support of the tunnel was by means of pre-cast concrete segments and high tensile steel cables with Fy=5,000 kg/cm2.
-In addition cost effective engineering evaluation as well as using PCM in construction management were also introduced for effective management of tunnel construction.
+For high speed TBM boring, lining and support of the tunnel was by means of pre-cast concrete segments and high tensile steel rebars with Fy=5,000 kg/cm2.
+In addition Value Engineering Study as well as using Professional Construction Management were introduced for management of this project.

-II PLANNING AND DESIGN
+2. PLANNING AND DESIGN